GalaticStryder/kernel_lge_msm8974/readme.md

 If you really follow the K.I.S.S. principle you'll probably only need the **base-devel** and it's present in 99% of the installations.

+As of now, fully cacche support must be present to compile the kernel as well as the device tree parser.
+Also, if the host kernel was not compressed with lz4, you might not have that package installed, install it if you don't.

+	sudo pacman -S dtc ccache lz4

 ###### Unconventional

 Distributions of **GNU/Linux** that I call _unconventional_: **Funtoo**, **Gentoo**, **Sabayon** and **Slackware**.
 They can also be called as source based distros.
 Since you need to **compile** the Kernel yourself when _chrooting_ in the core of the system, the dependencies were already pulled and compiled during the installation.

+Here's a brief exchange of the tools you'll need on **Gentoo**:

+	su
+	emerge --sync
+	emerge ccache # Located in dev-util/ccache.
+	emerge lz4 # Located in app-arch/lz4.
+	emerge dtc # Located in sys-apps/dtc.

+You can also punch everything into one single command, compat or declare the ebuild path at will.
+It's up to you.

 Compilation
 -------------------------